 Mechs have appeared in games for decades, and as the industry has evolved so too has the complexity of Mech designs and customization.

-Arguably one of the most popular franchises featuring giant walking robots, Battletech features a vast roster of BattleMechs and assuredly made the term "Mech" popular among western fans unfamiliar with Japanese mecha.
+This is one of the most popular Western franchises featuring giant walking robots.
+Battletech features a vast roster of BattleMechs and arguably popularized the term "mech" popular among Western gamers unfamiliar with Japanese mecha.
 Mechs are classified into 4 distinct groups governed by their weight.
 The heaviest of which, are Assault Class, and can mass up to 100 tons and stand about 60 feet tall.
 These machines have been used for centuries to war across The Inner Sphere (what Battletech calls known space), 'Mechs are responsible for both the greatest victories and the most horrible atrocities in human history.
 MechWarrior 4, which was released in 2000 (not including expansions) is the most recent MechWarrior game to date.
 It infamously "borrowed" several designs from Macross, most notably the "Marauder" (a Zentraedi Glaug).

 Sometimes abbreviated 'AC', the titular Armored Core mechs' designs vary wildly as the games allow players to customize them with a wide selection of parts and weapons.
 This level of customization allows players to produce unique mechs to deal with any potential situation.
 Each piece of equipment the player includes on the mech provides it with unique abilities and skills, producing combinations that cater to the player's particular combat style.

 Called 'Gears' or 'Striders', the mechs of the Heavy Gear universe are armed with a variety of weapons including laser cannons, ballistic autoguns, missiles pods and melee implements.
 These can move very quickly about their desert landscape by changing the mech's locomotive configuration from a standard bipedal walking mode into a rolling mode, giving its feet high performance wheels, not unlike inline skates.